aefarrell/aefarrell.github.io/_posts/2021-01-09-vapour_cloud_explosion_example.md

 $$ \frac{1}{\rho_c} = { f_v \over \rho_g } + { \left(1 - f_v \right) f_a \over \rho_l }$$

 The critical Richardson number is about 50 such that if the Richardson number is greater than 50 then a dense gas model must be used.

-[^ccps-2]: *Guidelines for Use of Vapour Cloud Dispersion Models, 2nd Ed*, Center for Chemical Process Safety/AIChE, 1996. eqn 5-1 pg50

 ```julia